rezaakb/pinns-jax/README.md

 ## License

-Distributed under the terms of the \[BSD-3\] license, "pinnsjax" is free and open source software.
+Distributed under the terms of the \[MIT\] license, "pinnsjax" is free and open source software.

 ## Resources